pbklink/motif-core/etc/motif-core.api.md

 // @public (undocumented)
 export type RequestIdleCallbackHandle = number;

+// Warning: (ae-missing-release-tag) "ResolvedBkgdColorColorSchemeGridField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class ResolvedBkgdColorColorSchemeGridField extends ColorSchemeGridField {
+    constructor(scheme: ColorSettings);
+    // (undocumented)
+    getValue(record: ColorSchemeGridRecordStore.Record): ColorRenderValue;
+}

+// Warning: (ae-missing-release-tag) "ResolvedBkgdColorTextColorSchemeGridField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class ResolvedBkgdColorTextColorSchemeGridField extends ColorSchemeGridField {
+    constructor(scheme: ColorSettings);
+    // (undocumented)
+    getValue(record: ColorSchemeGridRecordStore.Record): StringRenderValue;
+}

+// Warning: (ae-missing-release-tag) "ResolvedForeColorColorSchemeGridField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class ResolvedForeColorColorSchemeGridField extends ColorSchemeGridField {
+    constructor(scheme: ColorSettings);
+    // (undocumented)
+    getValue(record: ColorSchemeGridRecordStore.Record): ColorRenderValue;
+}

+// Warning: (ae-missing-release-tag) "ResolvedForeColorTextColorSchemeGridField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class ResolvedForeColorTextColorSchemeGridField extends ColorSchemeGridField {
+    constructor(scheme: ColorSettings);
+    // (undocumented)
+    getValue(record: ColorSchemeGridRecordStore.Record): StringRenderValue;
+}

 // Warning: (ae-internal-missing-underscore) The name "ResStaticInitialise" should be prefixed with an underscore because the declaration is marked as @internal
 //